Gerdome/airbnbresearch/README.md

 To do so, we built our own **RESTful API** using the [**Django Rest Framework**](https://www.django-rest-framework.org/), that gets addressed whenever a certain behavior of the participant shall be tracked.

 #### Setup Django Backend
 First, we set up our django project called **bnbResearchBackend** and our django app **backend** within that project.
-(See Django documentation for further information)
+(See [**Django Documentation**](https://docs.djangoproject.com/en/2.2/) for further information)

-Then, we set up two different URLs within our backend apps' urls.py file that serve as our APIs:
+In the resulting **360-behavior** repository, we set up two different URLs within our **backend/urls.py** file that serve as our APIs:

-- One that gets addressed within our Otree html templates for tracking certain clicks/scrolls/touches (event).
+- One that gets addressed within our Otree html templates for tracking certain clicks/scrolls/touches (hosturl:8010/api/event/create/).
-- And one that gets addresses within our react-360 index file for tracking the locations the participants look at (react).
+- And one that gets addresses within our react-360 index file for tracking the locations the participants look at (hosturl:8010/api/react/create/).

 Both APIs have a **ListView** Interface for displaying the tracked data and a **CreateView** interface for tracking new behavior data.